LogoLogo

 • Cluster compatible: [For Future Use, not currently supported] Indicates if this docker images is suited for cluster computing

 • Access: This setting must match the available access options of your Docker image.
-You can choose web access, console access or both.
+You can choose web access (HTTP), console access (SSH) or both.
 What is selected here becomes available on the + New Workspace screen.
 Enabling an option here which your Docker image does not support, will result in access denied errors when trying to run the workspace.

 • Regions: If your tenant has access to multiple regions, you can select to which regions to replicate the docker image.